Nicolasjcaseres/Nicolasjcaseres/README.md

 - 🔭 I’m currently working as a freelance manual QA Tester

-- 🌱 I’m currently learning: advanced Java and Spring :)
+- 🌱 I’m currently learning: Java and Spring :)

 - 👯 I’m looking to collaborate on any project that i can contribute something to